top of page

 The objective is to ease into conditioning while teaching various fundamental aspects.

-6-10 x 400 with a running gait (approximately 50-60% intensity) The focus is on getting to a pace that will allow 1 - 2-minute rest between each.
-If doing 8-10 reps the last two can be considered cool down 400s.
+6-10 x 200 - 400 meters with a running gait (approximately 50-60% intensity) The focus is on getting to a pace that will allow 1 - 2-minute rest between each.
+If doing 8-10 reps the last two can be considered cool down runs.

 Before 1st rep say:

-Good starting position for a soft start (rolling or otherwise moving into the start).
+Good starting position for a soft start.
 "Get out" (start) in a relaxed fashion and easily accelerate into the pace.

 Before 2nd run say: